Holiday rentals in Brisbane

 Parklands are one of the city’s key features — its extensive and ever-expanding green network covers more than 6,000 hectares.
 A leisurely stroll along Weeping Fig Avenue takes you to the original riverside City Botanic Gardens, home to one-of-a-kind ornamental ponds and tranquil bamboo groves.
 Music is a big part of life here, with internationally-acclaimed acts from country stars to indie bands all having started out in Brisbane’s small venues.
 There’s a cluster of hotspots to take in a gig or two a few streets north of Story Bridge.
 Sleek glass and smooth concrete house the city’s Gallery of Modern Art, while the Powerhouse offers theatre, comedy, and more in a formerly disused power station.

-When is the best time to stay in a vacation rental in Brisbane?
+The best time to stay in a holiday rental in Brisbane

 Brisbane boasts a subtropical climate with over 280 days of sunshine per year.
 If you’re planning an active break or looking to head deeper into Queensland, the height of summer (December through February) could be uncomfortable, especially if you’re not used to the strong Australian sun.
 This season is also when the city experiences its highest levels of rainfall, which can be heavy and involve thunderstorms.
 Spring (September through November) and autumn (March through May) tend to be milder, with pleasant temperatures making outdoor activities a more attractive proposition.
 Winter (June through August) tends to bring crisp, dry days with cool temperatures, especially at night, so extra layers are recommended.
 One of the city’s major events is the Brisbane Festival, which brings together music, theatre, and dance at a multitude of venues and spectacular fireworks displays above the river over three weeks in September.